VermaShr/Artificial-neural-net-CUDA/README.md

 # Artificial-neural-net-CUDA
-Classification using Multilayer Perception implemented in CUDA
+Classification using Multilayer Perceptron implemented in CUDA